 From Bozeman, head towards Bridger Bowl on Bridger Canyon Drive.
 When you see the sign, turn into the entrance for Bridger Bowl Ski Area.
 As you approach the chalet, continue on past as the road keeps right and winds uphill for approximately one mile.
 You'll see the trailhead sign on your right and a gate ahead that is usually closed.
 There are approximately 4-5 spots for cars plus a lot of gravel road with plenty of room to park.
 This hike is usually pretty quiet and parking won't be an issue.

-If you’re hiking in the spring, a seasonal creek runs right behind the trailhead.
+If you're hiking in the spring, a seasonal creek runs right behind the trailhead.
 It also is accessible to the north of the main route a few places during the hike.
-Don’t count on this water source in the dryer summer months.
-Due to unpredictable pumping opportunities, it’d be a good idea to carry 64 oz per person.
+Don't count on this water source in the drier summer months.
+Due to unpredictable pumping opportunities, it'd be a good idea to carry 64 oz per person.
 It should be enough to complete the hike, but not too much to carry the whole way.

 If you're looking to take the most direct route to the top (described here), the trail can be narrow, steep, uneven, and hard to follow.
 Navigation isn't a problem since the lack of trees always allows you to keep the ridge in sight, but finding the beaten path can be tricky.
+If you're looking for a path that is a bit less steep and easier to follow, look to your 2:00 as you start the hike.
+This is the "North Bowl Road" on the Bridger Trail Map.
+Expect snow through May which might prevent you from getting to the ridge.

 Sun protection is necessary on this hike.
 Wear either light synthetic fabrics or lots of sunscreen.
 Be prepared for wind and cooler temps at the ridge with an extra layer.
 DO NOT FORGET SUNGLASSES.
 The first part of the trail gets overgrown with tall grass and flowers in the mid to late summer months, so it's nice to have light pants on even if it's hot.